Aernout Zevenbergen · Counsellor in Nyon & Lausanne

 Spirituality in counselling

-Spirituality is an often used word that needs clarifying: what do I mean with spirituality on the pages of this website?
+Spirituality is an often used word that would be served with some clarification: what do I mean with spirituality on the pages of this website?

 For me, spirituality is only very loosely connected to religion.
 Religion is, in a way, the organised and dogmatic version of spirituality that comes from outside us to provide us with moral and behavioural guidelines.